mkundeev/team-project-goit-final-fe/README.md

 - This project was created with Create-react-app.
 For dating and setting additional features [refer to documentation](https://create-react-app.dev/);
-- For user registration and authorization was created own back-end with possibility to use google authorization;
+- For user registration and authorization was created back-end with possibility to use google authorization;
 - For data storage was used MongoDB;

 ## Contibutors